wellingtonmb88/iroha/CONTRIBUTING.md

 ---

-Thank you for reading whole document!
+Thank you for reading the document!

-Your code phrase is "I promise to follow Contributing Guidelines."* without quotes.

-*Note: this code phrase is used by GitIssueBot to ensure that first time contributors at least scrolled down to find it.